reicraftscodes/group-4-dissertation/README.md

 Follow this Step by Steps Instruction

-Step 1:Upload the source code from here to your Google Drive (Do not zipped source code)
+Step 1: Upload the source code from here to your Google Drive (Do not zipped source code)

 Step 2: Upload Data.zip to your working directory